retr0-kernel/capstone_backend/README.md

 6. **To login to docker PostgreSQL database (from a new terminal instance while docker containers are running) where you can run SQL commands and modify database!**:

-`docker exec -it postgres-db psql -U postgres -d todoapp`
+`docker exec -it postgres-db psql -U postgres -d capstone`

 7. **To stop Docker containers**: